jtopnani/Airlines-Dashboard/README.md

   while calculating average rating, null values have been ignored as they were not relevant for some customers.

-  These ratings may change based on applying different visual filters.
+  These ratings will change if different visual filters will be applied.

+  ### [2] Average Delay

+      a) Average delay in arrival(minutes) - 15.09
+      b) Average delay in departure(minutes) - 14.71

+      Average delay will change if different visual filters will be applied.